-NEETS - Due to the Covid situation, the anticipation was that the NEET figure would rise for the next reporting period as the nature of the work require considerable contact opportunities and face to face support however this did not transpire as people stayed at home, which meant they were easier to considerable contact opport figure dropped to 1.7% which relates to 34 people out of 1927 pupils.
+NEETS - Due to the Covid situation, the anticipation was that the NEET figure would rise for the next reporting period as the nature of the work required considerable contact opportunities and face to face support however this did not transpire as people stayed at home, which meant they were easier to contact.

+The NEET figure dropped to 1.7% which relates to 34 people out of 1927 pupils.

 The Edtech programme has been repurposed due to national lockdown risk to digitally disengaged learners.
-Wave 1 -3: The network infrastructure as pawaves 1-3 replace network switches and access points in progressing.
+Wave 1 -3: The network infrastructure as part of waves 1-3 replace network switches and access points in progressing.
 33 schools completed, 37 school partially completed, 17 schools remaining.
-Wave 4 investment in filtered Guest wifi throughout schools has enabled pupils to use their own suitably enabled devices.
-A further £1.4 m Edtech funding has allocated to purchase 7710 Lenovo Chromebooks for learners without their own device.
-Roll out plan required to consider priority year groups to rece devices.
+Wave 4: The investment in filtered Guest wifi throughout schools has enabled pupils to use their own suitably enabled devices.
+A further £1.4 m Edtech funding has been allocated to purchase 7710 Lenovo Chromebooks for learners without their own device.
+Roll out plan required to consider priority year groups to receive devices.

-As part of the Stay Safe, Stay Learning project a total number of 1076 laptop devices from 47 schools were repurposed into Chromebooks and suppled learners.
+As part of the Stay Safe, Stay Learning project a total number of 1076 laptop devices from 47 schools were repurposed into Chromebooks and suppled to learners.